Niendorf, Hamburg: Health systems

-In 2006 71 physicians in private practice and 10 pharmacies were counted.
+In 2006, there were 71 physicians in private practice and 10 pharmacies were counted.

 Transportation

 Public transport is provided by the Hamburger Verkehrsverbund with several stations of the underground railway and bus lines.
 The Niendorf Nord railway station is the terminus of the line U2.

-The Bundesstrasse 447 pass the quarter connecting the Bundesstrasse 5 with the Bundesautobahn 7.
-According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), in Niendorf were 18,046 private cars registered (454 cars/1000 people).
+The Bundesstrasse 447 passes the quarter connecting the Bundesstrasse 5 with the Bundesautobahn 7.
+According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), 18,046 private cars were registered (454 cars/1000 people) in Niendorf.